 Most of the main cast of Psych qualify.
 Shawn (and by association his partner Gus) are hired on for "Psychic" help, which here means, break every rule in the book.
 They are tolerated because, you guessed it, they get results (although usually they're actually closer to Bunny-Ears Lawyer and to outsiders appear harmlessly eccentric).
 Detective Lassiter is actually very by the book, but in the eyes of internal affairs, he's a Trigger Happy time bomb, whom unfortunately is always on the same cases as the psychic.
 He once is tasked with training a new recruit that very much has the personality others perceive him to.
 He can't stand her.
 Shawn's dad, a retired cop turned head of the consultants, is normally by the book, but will throw it out if he's invested enough in a case.
 Reasonable Authority FigureChief Vick is viewed by her bosses at city hall because she lets this go on.

-Vic Mackey and the members of the Strike Force in The Shield are as cowboy as they come; subverted by the fact that they are also criminals.
+Vic Mackey and the members of the strike team in The Shield are as cowboy as they come; subverted by the fact that they are also criminals.
 Despite the fact that they do remove some drug dealers/murderers/etc. from the streets, their primary motive is to enrich themselves and get away with it.

 Vic himself is also a Deconstruction.
 He begins as a well-intentioned Dirty Cop whose tactics are of good consequences and is acknowledged as a necessary officer for The Barn.
 However, as the series progresses, he becomes more of a Rabid Cop whose behavior becomes more of a liability to the precinct.
 The Plethora of Mistakes he and his Strike Team commits over the course of the show becomes increasingly worse and they have to start making deals with the criminals to leave them alone, to the point they can no longer do their jobs.